Connor-McCartney/Connor-McCartney.github.io/_pages/misc/C.md

 # Trees

-Trees contain branches which contain leafs which contain data.
+Trees contain layers of branches, which contains nodes, which contain data.

 For example: